miracum/MIRACUM-Mapper-2.0-backend/docs/development.md

 docker build -t miracummapper .
 ```

+# Dev Container

+A Dev Container is provided to run the project in a containerized environment and make development easy as it has all prerequisites installed.
+To use it, you need to have Docker installed on your machine.
+The Dev Container Extension for VSCode is also recommended.
+Please refer to the [Dev Container Documentation](https://code.visualstudio.com/docs/remote/containers) for more information.

 # CI/CD Pipeline (GitHub Actions)

 The project uses GitHub Actions as a CI/CD pipeline.
 The workflow is defined in the `.github/workflows` directory.
 Actions from the Miracum Project [.github](https://github.com/miracum/.github) repository are integrated to the workflow.
 The pipeline is divided into the jobs: